cmbarbour-edu/Fall25-Group10/doc/Nat20 Network SRS.md

 #### 3.2.1 Performance
 * NFR1: The Nat20 Network system shall consume less than 300 MB of memory.
-* NFR2: A novice player shall be able to create a character in under 30 minutes.
-* NFR3: An advanced player shall be able to create a character in under 15 minutes.
-* NFR4: A novice DM should be able to create a new campaign in under 15 minutes.
+* NFR2: A novice DM should be able to create a new campaign in under 15 minutes.
-* NFR5: An advanced DM shall be able to create a new campaign in under 10 minutes.
+* NFR3: An advanced DM shall be able to create a new campaign in under 10 minutes.

 #### 3.2.2 Security
 * The system is going to be available only to those who have created and activated an account.